 I was in a class at Baylor Law School.
-The professor was talking about upcoming class elections and I learned Brian and I had both been nominated to run against each other for president of our class.
+The professor was talking about upcoming class elections and I learned my law school classmate Brian and I had both been nominated to run against each other for president of our class.
 The professor began talking about what a shame it was that the two contenders for the presidency had been friends at one time, but now were no longer friends due to the election.

 The class ended and I headed to the locker room.
 I was feeling bad about the situation between Brian and myself.
 Both of us would soon be graduating although Brian was still going to be there a little longer than I. I was unhappy about running against Brian but I was going to do it anyway because I had decided I wanted to win that election.
 I was going to try my best.

 I thought one advantage Brian might have was the fact that he was going to be at the law school a while longer than I. The students might want someone who was going to be longer at the law school to represent them.

 Brian still owed me $100 which I had lent him.
 I hadn't heard anything from him for a long time.
 I didn't know whether he was going to repay me the $100.
 Brian walked up to me in the locker room.
 He handed me a check for $100 and said, "Here's something you won't have to worry about anymore.
 And here's something else, too."

 Along with the check for $100 he handed me a letter written on a yellow sheet of paper.
 I recognized it as a letter I had written intending to send to him but which I had decided not to send.
 I asked him where he had gotten it.
 He said he had found it behind the front desk at the law library.